orchardtree/intro-the-shell-ide/README.md

 ### Recognizing the Command Prompt of the Shell

-When you see a shell, it will be at a **command prompt**.
+When you see a shell, it will be displaying a **command prompt**.
 This means, from the computer's perspective "I'm listening..."
 It's like when our waiter pulls out their notepad and pencil and asks if they can take your order.
 Prompts may look different from computer to computer.
 Don't let that confuse you.
 We've